CumulusNetworks/docs/content/cumulus-netq-47/Whats-New/_index.md

 If your deployment is running version 4.3.0, 4.4.0, or 4.4.1, you must {{<link title="Back Up and Restore NetQ/#back-up-netq-4.4.1-or-earlier" text="back up your current NetQ data">}} and perform a new installation of NetQ 4.5.0.
 From version 4.5.0, you can {{<link title="Upgrade NetQ" text="upgrade directly to NetQ 4.7.0">}}.

-Upgrades from releases earlier than NetQ 4.3.0 require an incremental {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-System/" text="upgrade to version 4.3.0">}} before you {{<link title="Upgrade NetQ" text="back up your data">}} and perform a new installation of NetQ 4.5.0.
+Upgrades from version 4.2.0 or earlier require an incremental {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-System/" text="upgrade to version 4.3.0">}} before you {{<link title="Upgrade NetQ" text="back up your data">}} and perform a new installation of NetQ 4.5.0.
 From version 4.5.0, you can {{<link title="Upgrade NetQ" text="upgrade directly to NetQ 4.7.0">}}.
 ## Compatible Agent Versions

 NetQ 4.6.0 is compatible with NetQ Agent versions 4.5.0 and later.
 You can install NetQ Agents on switches and servers running: